mjtorn/e17build/README.rst

 What?
 =====

 A quick hack to build the latest e17 release.
-Takes the packages off the web, no version control support at the moment.
+Takes the released packages off the web.

+Git support is very limited, only for econnman, but maybe I'll expand from there.

 Comes with no warranties, it's just something I made for myself so it works for me.